 The name satan in the Bible

 The qualities and character of the creature known as satan are almost all debatable.
-He is thought to be a cherub or ex-cherub (Ezekiel 28:14—though seemingly about the king of Tyre, obviously about a lot more), and he's been expelled from heaven (Job 1:6, Revelation 12:9).
+He is thought to be a cherub or ex-cherub but there's very little proof of that, and he's been expelled from heaven (Job 1:6, Revelation 12:9).
 We know that he led an insurrection, but it is highly unlikely that his following is organized in the way that God's following is organized.
 Suffice to say that he poses no threat to God and is certainly not an equal counter-pole.

 Christ's victory over satan at His resurrection is a victory obtained for mankind.
 There is no indication that God and satan ever came to blows personally.
 Satan is not omnipresent and not omnipotent or omniscient.
 He has no ability to create, and indications are myriad that he is not even able to govern or manage any large number of creatures (see our all-telling article on the name Beelzebub).

 Nothing that is commonly ascribed to satan (darkness, fire, evil) actually belongs to satan, as everything belongs to God; the entire world (Psalm 24:1), and all souls (Ezekiel 18:4).
 And believe it or not: even the name Lucifer does not belong to satan.